Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Background and related work

 \textbf{Training to localize pre-specified capabilities.} Akin to gradient routing, work in modular machine learning trains modules to contain concepts or abilities determined in advance of training.
 Typically, modular architectures involve a routing function that selects modules to apply on a forward pass \citep{pfeiffer2023modular}.
-Routing functions are often unsupervised, as with a typical mixture of experts setup \citep{6797059, Eigen2013LearningFR, shazeer2017}.
-However, some approaches route inputs based on metadata, creating modules with known specializations \citep{waibel1992}.
-For example, routing has been based on (i) the modality of data in multi-modal models \citep{Pfeiffer2021xGQACV}, (ii) language \citep{Pfeiffer2020MADXAA, pfeiffer-etal-2022-lifting, JMLR:v22:20-1307}, and (iii) low- vs. high-level control or task type in robotics \citep{2016arXiv161005182H, 7989250}. \citet{Gururangan2021DEMixLD} separate the training data of a language model by domain and assign one expert in each layer to a single domain.
+Routing functions are often unsupervised, but some rely on metadata, inducing modules with known specializations \citep{waibel1992}.
+For example, routing has been based on (i) the modality of data in multi-modal models \citep{Pfeiffer2021xGQACV}, (ii) language \citep{Pfeiffer2020MADXAA, pfeiffer-etal-2022-lifting, JMLR:v22:20-1307}, and (iii) low- vs.\ high-level control or task type in robotics \citep{2016arXiv161005182H, 7989250}. \citet{Gururangan2021DEMixLD} separate the training data of a language model by domain and assign one expert in each layer to a single domain.
 By disabling the expert for a domain, they are able to approximate a model that was not trained on the domain.

-Other methods freeze the weights of a pre-trained model and train a newly added module, with the aim of localizing the task to the new module \citep{NIPS2017_e7b24b11, Rebuffi_2018_CVPR, pmlr-v97-houlsby19a, bapna-firat-2019-simple}. \citet{zhang2024instilling} locate capabilities in models by learning a weight mask, transfer the identified sub-network to a randomly initialized model, then train as if from scratch.
-By choosing a suitable sub-network, they can, for example, induce a vision model to identify ImageNet \citep{5206848} classes by shape, not texture.
+Other methods freeze the weights of a pre-trained model and train a new module, with the aim of localizing the task to the new module \citep{NIPS2017_e7b24b11, Rebuffi_2018_CVPR, pmlr-v97-houlsby19a, bapna-firat-2019-simple}. \citet{zhang2024instilling} locate capabilities in models by learning a weight mask, transfer the identified sub-network to a randomly initialized model, then train as if from scratch.
+By choosing a suitable sub-network, they can, e.g., induce a vision model to identify ImageNet \citep{5206848} classes by shape, not texture. \Cref{apx:extended-comparisons-to-other-methods} contains extended comparisons to select methods.

-\textbf{Adversarial representation learning and concept erasure.} In order to control the information in learned representations, prior works have trained feature extraction networks adversarially against discriminator networks that predict this information \citep{Goodfellow2014GenerativeAN, Schmidhuber1992LearningFC, pmlr-v37-ganin15, JMLR:v17:15-239, Edwards2015CensoringRW}.
-Other works have removed concepts by modifying activations during inference \citep{Ravfogel2020NullIO, belrose2023leace, Elazar2020AmnesicPB, Bolukbasi2016ManIT}.
+\textbf{Adversarial representation learning and concept erasure.} In order to control the information in learned representations, some have proposed to train feature extraction networks adversarially against discriminator networks that predict this information \citep{Goodfellow2014GenerativeAN, Schmidhuber1992LearningFC, pmlr-v37-ganin15, JMLR:v17:15-239, Edwards2015CensoringRW}.
+Other methods attempt to remove concepts by modifying activations at inference time \citep{Ravfogel2020NullIO, belrose2023leace, Elazar2020AmnesicPB, Bolukbasi2016ManIT}.
+In contrast, gradient routing localizes capabilities during training, with the option of ablation afterward.